Quality Expansion School NMCSP Subgrant Competition

 As part of the grant application, the Department established the following funding goals:

-Award amounts are based on the school’s proposed grade levels and proposed enrollment increase over a five year period, but shall not exceed $900,000.
+Award amounts are based on the school’s proposed grade levels and proposed enrollment increase over the entire period of grant funding, but shall not exceed $900,000.
 Funding will be calculated using the following per pupil amounts:

-Entities eligible for the Expansion and Replication NMCSP Subgrant are those entities who:
+Entities eligible for the Expansion NMCSP Subgrant are those that:

 - are operating a high quality charter school in New Mexico, which is defined as a school that has earned grades of B or better in each of the last 3 years, does not meet TSI/CSI criteria, and has had no significant adverse audit findings or organizational non-compliance;